mickelson/attract/Layouts.md

 <a name="plugin_command_bg" />
 #### `fe.plugin_command_bg()` ####

-    fe.plugin_command_bg( plugin_name, arg_string )
+    fe.plugin_command_bg( executable, arg_string )

 Execute a plug-in command in the background and return immediately.

 Parameters:

-   * plugin_name - the name of the plug-in command to run.
+   * executable - the name of the executable to run.
-   * arg_string - the arguments to pass when the plug-in command is executed.
+   * arg_string - the arguments to pass when running the executable.

 Return Value: